20xr/pampran/README.md

 Make sure you local system has the AWS CLI installed and working.
 See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html for help with this.

 #### Step 1, Packer build
-In your clone of this repo,
+In your clone of this repo, first modify two files to include correct address and port for using the Papertrail logging system.

+Edit `files/etc/rsyslog.d` and `files/etc/log_files.yml` to change the address and port number to the one you see when you click "Add System" at papertrailapp.com.

+Now you can run the packer build, which will take a few minutes:

     cd pampran
     packer build packer.json